Junmo-Qu/portfolio/dataviz4.md

 The following are the main elements that make up the structure of my story.

+- Introduction: Using the phenomenon that millions of men in China now find it difficult to get married to provoke thoughts on where the missing girls have gone.
+On the other hand, elaborating on the rising status of women in China, more and more women are getting married at later ages or are even unwilling to get married, which is also a reason why men are having trouble finding wives.
+Both reasons are inextricably linked to China's one-child policy.

-- Introduction: A brief overview of China's fertility policy.
+  - A brief overview of China's fertility policy.

 - Chapter 1 - Missing Girls: Visualizing the sex ratios of annual births, the differences in numbers between males and females by age, etc. to reveal the phenomena caused by the one-child policy such as baby abandonment and abortion.